zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-The innermost integral can be easily evaluated, which yields
+The innermost integral can be easily evaluated, yielding

 $$ \tag{23.13}
 \begin{aligned}